 Global Research Grants

-This Global Research Grant (GRG) is intended to provide financial support for King's research mobility to take place overseas.
-Whilst aimed at individuals as described below, the GRG is also intended to develop and sustain research partnerships with overseas organisations for King's research groups, networks, departments, Schools and Faculties.
+This Global Research Grant (GRG) is intended to provide a financial contribution to enable King's research mobility overseas.
+Whilst aimed at individuals as described below, the GRG is also intended to develop and sustain research partnerships with overseas organisations for King's academics, research groups, networks, departments, divisions and faculties.

 Applicants must be one of the following:

 Current postdoctoral researcher active at King's in any discipline.